 A number of new concepts are being introduced in the proposed Development Code regulations.
-These concepts, such as the Mixed Use Residential (MUR) -35', -45' and -85' zoning designations, minimum densities, green building and phased zoning, among others, are described in detail in the February 9 Council packet.
+These concepts, such as the Mixed Use Residential (MUR) -35', -45' and -70' zoning designations, minimum densities, affordable housing, transfer of development rights, green building and phased zoning, among others, are described in detail in the February 9 Council packet.